Dimzmiks555/rsschool-cv/cv.md

 ## Education

 * Rostov-on-Don colladge of network and IT.
-*	Lection about algorithms and data structeres from company "Yandex"
+*	Lection about algorithms and data structures from company "Yandex"
 *	Lection about advantages of design system from company "Yandex"
 *	Task solution on platforms Yandex.Contest,  CodeWars
 *	Book "Groke Algorithms"